appku/waka/README.md

 ```

 **Step 2**
+*Note: you may need to include the `--insecure` argument in the `login` command if you are using a self-signed
+certificate (this is usually the case if developing locally).
 ```sh
 cd deploy/test/
 fly -t test login --team-name main --concourse-url https://jido.<your appku FQDN>
 fly validate-pipeline -c waka-hello-pipeline.yml fly -t test set-pipeline -p waka-hello -c waka-hello-pipeline.yml --check-creds --load-vars-from vars.yml
 ```
-*Note: you may need to include the `--insecure` argument in the login command if you are using a self-signed
-certificate.

 **Step 3**
 Verify functionality/tweak and redeploy (Step 2) as needed.
 When you are done, you can remove the pipeline by using